 And if you use coconut oil for oil pulling, the cleansing effect will be even stronger since coconut oil does not simply "bundle" bacteria and other germs together for you to purge them out in a spit, it kills them without mercy as well.

 To top it off, using coconut oil for oil pulling can also strengthen your gum to prevent it from bleeding while brushing teeth.
 That's not all.
 Stronger gum grips teeth more firmly so that your teeth will not fall off easily as you age.
-It's no surprise to still have a complete set of teeth holding firmly onto your gum even at the age of 90.
+It's no surprise to still have a complete set of teeth holding firmly onto your gum even at the age of 90 (I have witnessed that with my bare eyes).

 So, to retain your beautiful smile and gain as much health benefits from coconut oil as possible, start oil pulling using coconut oil today.
 Oh, be sure to brush your teeth to remove any sticky food residues before pulling with coconut oil to boost the overall effectiveness of oil pulling.